as-theonguyen/raddit-api/README.md

 # Raddit API

-API for a social media application.
+API for a social blogging application.

 ## Tech